coincashew/coincashew/coins/overview-ada/guide-how-to-build-a-haskell-stakepool-node/prerequisites.md

 ## :bricks: Rebuilding Nodes

-If you are rebuilding or reusing an existing `cardano-node` installation, refer to [section 18.2 on how to reset the installation.](./#18-2-resetting-the-installation)
+If you are rebuilding or reusing an existing `cardano-node` installation, refer to the section [Resetting an Installation](./part-v-tips/resetting-an-installation.md).